-Hi everyone - the Ontario Universities' Fair (OUF) is fast approaching and I’m here to help you navigate the busy weekend!
-I have been to OUF a few times myself and left dazed and confused so I am here to tell you how to be better than I was!
+Hi everyone!
+The Ontario Universities' Fair (OUF) is fast approaching and I’m here to help you navigate the busy weekend!
+If you aren't sure what to expect, you may go into the weekend feeling a little dazed and confused.

-If you don’t know, OUF is a three-day event at the Metro Toronto Convention Centre, during which you have the chance to visit all 21 universities in Ontario and speak to representatives from each.
-OUF is a free event, and this year (2019) it's happening on September 27 to 29 from 10 a.m. to 5 p.m. each day.
+If you don’t know, OUF is an annual event at the Metro Toronto Convention Centre, happening on October 21-22 from 10 a.m. to 5 p.m. each day.
+During the fair, you have the chance to visit all 23 universities in Ontario and speak to representatives from each of them.

-Basically, each university has their own booth where they will have student representatives, staff from their admissions and recruitment teams as well as some professors!
+Each university will have its own booth with student representatives, staff from their admissions and recruitment teams, as well as some professors!

-Now that we know what OUF is, here are five tips on how you can strategically navigate it and make the most out of the time you’re there.
+Now that we know what OUF is, here are five tips on how you can strategically navigate it and make the most out of your time there.

 1. Plan your day in advance